-DRAINAGE (BELOW GROUND) 9.1
+9.1 DRAINAGE (BELOW GROUND)

 - i.
-All workmanship must be within the tolerances defined in Chapter 1 of i.
-The design and specifications shall provide a clear indication of the this Manual. - ii.
-All work is to be carried out by a technically competent person in a workmanlike manner.
+All workmanship must be within defined tolerances as defined in Chapter 1 of this Manual. - ii.
+All work to be carried out by a technically competent person in a workmanlike manner.

 - i.
-All materials should be stored correctly in a manner that will not cause damage or deterioration of the product. - ii.
+All materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
 All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure shall, unless specifically agreed otherwise with the Warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure, may have a lesser durability, but not in any circumstances less than 15 years.
+The structure shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
+Individual components and assemblies, not integral to the structure, may have a lesser durability but not in any circumstances less than 15 years.

-- design intent and demonstrate a satisfactory level of performance. - ii.
-The materials, design and construction must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+- i.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+The materials, design and construction must meet the relevant Building Regulations and other statutory requirements, British Standards and Euro-Codes.